donaldkiplagat/Gallery/ReadMe.md

 # Gallery

-This python web-app was created to emulate a blog and the different user types available.Developed during Moringa Core.
-This is Week 6's Independent Project.
+This python/django web-app was created in order to display my images in a gallery format.Developed during Moringa Core.
+This is Week 8's Independent Project.
-Date: 19th October 2018
+Date: 2nd November 2018
 By: Donald Kiplagat

 ## Description